haberdashPI/german_track/_research/plans.md

   - is this something about differences in the features of the envelopes compute various statistics of those

+  - okay, (on sept 29th): these graphs convince me that the major culprit is not the source to decode, but rather, the window timing.
+The time when the female voice is a target leads to better correlations.
+THat suggests participants are more attentive to that window of time. (would be easy to test for by inverting the conditions of the experiment: i.e. make the female speaker the target; this should change the results)

+  NOTE: to be absolutely double-double sure, check out some stats of the features

 - do the features encoded tell us anything
   - look at bootstraps
     - across time